Optimizing Representation in Redistricting: Dual Bounds for Partitioning Problems with Non-Convex Objectives: Introduction

 \subsection{Integer Programming used for Algorithmic Redistricting}

 The early stages of algorithmic redistricting research were marked by works such as ~\cite{Hess1965} and ~\cite{Garfinkel1970}.
-For a comprehensive understanding of the history of the field, the reader may refer to ~\cite{validi2021political, validi2020imposing}.
+For a comprehensive understanding of the history of the field, the reader may refer to ~\cite{validi2021political, validi2022imposing}.
 Here, we will summarize some of the latest developments in the field.

-One promising optimization approach that has gained attention in recent years is the ``fairmandering" method~\cite{wes2021}.
-It employs a column generation algorithm to optimize various objective functions, and it is currently the best approach for optimizing a wide range of metrics with the potential for optimality over a large pool of maps.
-However, this method does not guarantee optimality, as it does not provide dual bounds for the entire problem.
+One promising optimization approach that has gained attention in recent years is the ``Fairmandering" method~\cite{wes2021}.
+It employs a column generation algorithm to optimize various objective functions, and is a compelling approach for optimizing a wide range of metrics with the potential for optimality over a large pool of maps.
+However, this method does not guarantee optimality as it does not provide dual bounds for the entire problem.

-Another successful approach is the use of ensemble methods, such as Markov Chain Monte Carlo (MCMC) (e.g.,~\cite{mcmc1, mcmc3, mcmc2}) that samples maps from a distribution using a recombination technique to generate a large ensemble of maps, allowing for statistical analysis.
-Duchin et.\,al.~\cite{duchin_gerrymandering_2018} provide the open-source python package \texttt{gerrychain} for such computations.
+Another successful approach is the use of ensemble methods, such as Markov chain Monte Carlo (MCMC) (e.g.,~\cite{mcmc1, mcmc3, mcmc2}) that samples maps from a distribution using random steps to walk through the solution space and generate a large ensemble of maps, allowing for statistical analysis.
+Duchin et\,al.~\cite{duchin_gerrymandering_2018} provide the open-source python package \texttt{gerrychain} for such computations and use a \emph{recombination} approach for stepping through the solution space.
 This has been modified for optimization purposes in~\cite{validi2021political, bvap_southern}.
 A particularly noteworthy example is the ``short bursts" technique developed in~\cite{short_bursts}, which selects the best improvements from a collection of steps to optimize the solution.
+This paper stems from our curiosity into the performance of the ensemble methods which we have applied to Racial and Partisan Representation objectives in \cite{bvap_southern,political}.
+These methods do not generate dual bounds, so it can be difficult to verify the optimality of any given solution.

+Recent studies, such as Becker et al.~\cite{Becker2021}, have generated random maps with a focus on ``effectiveness" of electing a representative or competitiveness while systematically including or excluding these maps within larger ensembles \textemdash particularly to meet certain VRA criteria related to Latino Representation in Texas.
+These works demonstrate a careful consideration of detailed, state-specific information.
+Recent work employing mixed integer programming approaches~\cite{Belotti2023} demonstrates that it is indeed possible to incorporate state-specific legal requirements such as population deviation limits, compactness measures, and Voting Rights Act compliance criteria into tractable optimization models.
+Our current focus is on developing exact optimization methodology; while we acknowledge the importance of incorporating such detailed criteria, this paper does not delve into these state-specific complexities.
+Instead, our focus is on developing and refining the underlying algorithmic approaches so that greater complexities can be addressed in future.